spack/spack/lib/spack/docs/packaging_guide.rst

 .. note::

-   Build-time tests are performed when the ``--test`` option is passed to ``spack test``.
+   Build-time tests are performed when the ``--test`` option is passed to ``spack install``.

 .. warning::

-   Any build-time test failure results in a failed installation of the software.
+   Build-time test failures result in a failed installation of the software.

 .. _sanity-checks: